jlsalvador/simple-registry/README.md

 ## ⚙️ Configuration & RBAC

-The registry is configured via YAML manifests.
+The registry can be configured via YAML manifests.
 You can split your configuration into multiple files and directories using the `-cfgdir` flag.

+Here are a few components that can be configured:

 | Component | Description                                              |
 | --------- | -------------------------------------------------------- |